I wish I could say that my story has a deeply romantic, truly meaningful beginning, middle and end. But it doesn’t.

 IS my infection a punishment from God?
 NO. (Get real.
 Jesus and I are tight.)

 DO I have to inform anyone?
 In Tennessee, only any sexual partner that I may have sexual contact with.
 Otherwise, I could face criminal and civil penalty.
+I think this is unconstitutional.
+I’m working to raise awareness to change unfair laws.

 AM I scared?
 NO. I’m conscience of this chronic-disease and I’m informed like never before.